Neighbor beats woman with metal bar at Wilton Manors apartment

 The chaotic encounter happened outside the victim’s home in Wilton Manors near North Andrews Avenue, Saturday.

-“Allegedly, he lured the victim to the apartment to move furniture, and that’s when he struck her in the head with a metal rod multiple times,” said Broward County prosecutor Eric Linder.
+“Allegedly, he lured the victim to the apartment by asking her to help him move some furniture, and immediately after they finished, that is when he began striking her with a metal rod in the head multiple times,” said Broward County prosecutor Eric Linder.

-According to the arrest report and prosecutors, Phillip Siegel attacked the woman with what was described as a 30-inch metal bar, delivering blow after blow.
+According to the arrest report and prosecutors, 28-year-old Phillip Siegel attacked Krasnova with what was described as a 30-inch metal bar, delivering blow after blow.

 The report goes on to say, “Victim 1 was able to get away and ran to her own apartment down the hall where she was able to communicate to a witness that she was struck several times by the defendant who was armed with what she described as a hammer.”